happyDomain/happydomain/README.md

     Admin listening on ./happydns.sock
     Ready, listening on :8081

-Go to http://localhost:8081/ to start using happyDNS.
+Go to http://localhost:8081/ to start using happyDomain.

 ### Database configuration